Use drugs to treat the various aspects of disease pathology.

 By suppressing the immune system with corticosteroids, muscle damage will be less severe and less scar tissue will be formed.

 Not that many trials have been done to compare patients treated with corticosteroids and those without, or to compare one corticosteroid to another (e.g. prednisone to deflazacort), but the general consensus is that corticosteroids delay the disease progression and therefore they are part of the standards of care for DMD.
-It will delay wheelchair dependency by ~1-3 years, will temporarily improve muscle strength and function and will delay the loss of respiratory function.
-Steroids have not been used long enough to know whether they improve survival.
+Long term analyses have revealed treatment will delay wheelchair dependency by ~1-3 years, will improve muscle strength and function, will delay the loss of respiratory function and improve survival.

 underlines this idea.